createwithrani/transistor-api/README.md

 Super-simple, minimum abstraction Transistor API wrapper, in PHP.

-I hate complex wrappers.
-This lets you get from the Transistor API docs to the code as directly as possible.
+Get from the Transistor API docs to the code as directly as possible.
+Or optionally use the v1 verbose command wrapper as well.

-Requires PHP 7.4+ and a pulse.
+Requires PHP 7.4+.

 Installation
 ------------